Sebastian Hutschenreuter

 The Faraday effect is the rotation of linearly polarized light by a magnetized plasma and is an excellent tracer of the magnetic field along the line-of-sight.
 The goal of this project is to reconstruct the Galactic Faraday screen of the Milky Way from extra-galactic polarized point sources.

-• Disentangling the Galactic Faraday sky (Hutschenreuter et al.; , Arxiv)
+• Disentangling the Galactic Faraday sky (Hutschenreuter et al.; Astronomy and Astrophysics, Arxiv)

-• The Galactic Faraday rotation sky 2020 (Hutschenreuter et al.; A&A, Arxiv)
+• The Galactic Faraday rotation sky 2020 (Hutschenreuter et al.; Astronomy and Astrophysics, Arxiv)

-• The Galactic Faraday depth sky revisited (Hutschenreuter & Ensslin; A&A, Arxiv)
+• The Galactic Faraday depth sky revisited (Hutschenreuter & Enßlin; Astronomy and Astrophysics, Arxiv)

 • IMAGINE